Keeping Your Accounts Secure When Using Financial Apps

 If you’d rather err on the side of caution when it comes to financial apps, there a few steps you can take to remain vigilant:

 - Sign up for transaction alerts on your account. e-Alerts deliver instant notifications to your mobile device of activity on your account.
-You can activate and manage your e-Alerts within online banking.
+You can activate and manage your e-Alerts within Digital Banking.

 - Avoid public Wi-Fi.
-You should only access your online banking and other financial accounts from a known and trusted source, such as your home network.
+You should only access your Digital Banking and other financial accounts from a known and trusted source, such as your home network.

 - Make sure your network connection is secure.
 If you’re accessing your financial accounts online through an unsecured network, other users on that network may also be able to access your account.

 If you later decide to stop using financial apps, make sure you deactivate your accounts (not just delete the apps from your device!) to prevent continued access to your account information.
-You should also change your online banking password as an extra precaution to ensure these apps are no longer able to connect to your account.
+You should also change your Digital Banking password as an extra precaution to ensure these apps are no longer able to connect to your account.

 At Robins Financial Credit Union, we are committed to protecting the safety and security of our members.
 To find out more about how we protect our members every day, feel free to give us a call or stop by any of our branch locations.